May 15, 2018, 3:08:49 PM CDT Feb 3, 2023, 4:10:41 PM CST

 Mother and daughter making a healthy snack together Mother and daughter making a healthy snack together

-Many students associate the onset of summer break with freedom – no homework, no tardy bells and no schedules.
+Many kids and teens associate the onset of summer break with freedom – no homework, no tardy bells and no schedules.
 But for many families, that freedom also brings a loss of structure.
 Healthy lifestyle goals are easily forgotten as children sleep late, snack all day and rediscover daytime TV.

-Mikie Rangel, clinical dietitian at Children's Health℠, shares healthy food tips to help parents plan a healthy summer diet for your family.
+Mikie Rangel, a clinical dietitian at Children's Health℠, shares healthy eating tips to help parents plan a healthy summer diet for your family.

 1. Maintain a daily meal routine